ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index.md

 We expect that ALL STUDENTS WILL NEED HELP at some point in this course.
 If you find yourself needing help, this is not a cause for embarrassment.
 It is completely expected.
 Please seek help early and often through any (or all) of the following resources.

 You have <a href="https://sdacs.ucsd.edu/~icc/index.php" target="_blank">computer accounts</a> for the labs in the CSE building.
 Even if you choose to work on your programming assignments on your own computer, you can work in these labs.
-The type of programming assignment you are working on will determine whether you can <a href="#pa:pa-collab">collaborate with other students</a> in the lab.

 During <a href="#staff">open lab hours</a>, tutors, TAs, and the instructors will be available to help.
 We will work with you to get you un-stuck when you're not sure what to do next on an